jonreid/ViewControllerPresentationSpy/README.md

  - That the presenting view controller was the System Under Test.
  - The alert title.
  - The alert message.
- - The preferred style of UIAlertController.Style.alert.
+ - The preferred style of UIAlertController.Style.
+ - The titles and styles of each action.

 `sut` is the System Under Test in the test fixture.
 The Swift version uses a handy `verify` method.